hortonworks/dlm_app/dlm-web/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Lint
+Run `npm run lint` before committing changes.
+You may also configure your editor/IDE to make lint checks using project lint configuration.

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).